Screened at the 2022 Native Cinema Showcase, Daughter of a Lost Bird is a revelatory documentary of the shocking continued treatment of Native youth.

 Overall, Daughter of a Lost Bird does what a good documentary should by showcasing a specific topic not known to the public and expanding on it by telling a story through said topic.
 The struggles of Native children and their attempts to reconnect are often ignored by mainstream media, but they are an important aspect of Native culture today.
 The film showcases the modern state of indigenous people in America and investigates a reason why their culture is dying.
 Though, as this movie has shown, reconnecting with it is easier now than it was before.

 Daughter of a Lost Bird is available to watch on demand on November 18–25 as part of the National Museum of the American Indian’s 2022 Native Cinema Showcase.
-Click here to read more reviews from the event.
+Read our reviews from the Native Cinema Showcase.